InFog/Semaphore/README.md

 Semaphore is a simple Python/Tkinter app to help monitoring status from a given command.

 I mainly use it for unit tests.
+I keep this little window in somewhere my peripheral vison sees what is going on, since I don't always want to know the exact reason for a test failing, I just want to know that something is broken.

 ## Usage